ethtps/ethtps.mdpages/README.md

-# ethtps.pages
+# ethtps.mdpages

-This repository stores page data for ethtps.info
+This repository stores markdown page data for ethtps.info

 Contributions are welcome